nasnet-community/solutions/readme.md

 1. **Download and Install OpenSSL**
-    * If you are using Windows, download OpenSSL from a trusted source, such as [this website](https://slproweb.com/products/Win32OpenSSL.html).
+    * If you are using Windows, download OpenSSL from a trusted source.
     * Install OpenSSL.
 2. **Navigate to the Folder with the OpenVPN Files**
     * Go to the folder where you downloaded the OpenVPN files in the previous step.